XC Head Coach

-Amy Horst begins her fifth year as the women's track and field head coach and assistant cross country coach.
+Amy Horst begins her fifth year as the women's track and field head coach and first year as the head cross country coach.
 Horst comes to Loyola after serving as an assistant coach for the cross country and track and field programs at Marquette University.

 During her time at Loyola, Horst has coached one NCAA National Championship cross country participant, three All-NCAA Mid-Atlantic Regional cross country finalists and two All-ECAC Indoor Track and Field performers.
 In addition, Horst's athletes have set 27 program records.

 In her inaugural season in the Patriot League, Horst helped guide both the men's and women's cross country teams to ninth-place finishes at the Patriot League Championships in Easton, Pa.
 That same year, Kiera Harrison qualified for All-Region honors at the NCAA Mid-Atlantic, and went on to earn an at-large bid to the 2013 NCAA Cross Country Championships.
 Harrison was the first-ever Greyhound to compete at an NCAA Division I Championship in any sport as an individual.

 Horst went on to guide the Greyhounds to their first appearance at the Patriot League Track and Field Championships.
 Both of Loyola's indoor and outdoor teams finished ninth in the inaugural season.
 Under Horst's direction, two Greyhounds earned weekly Patriot League honors, two were named All-League and another pair garnered a spot on the league's All-Academic Team.

 Before moving to the Patriot League, Horst and the Greyhounds were highly competitive in the Metro Atlantic Athletic Conference.
 She guided 19 student athletes to All-MAAC honors and 80 were named to the MAAC Honor Roll.